Learn how UNC Executive Development’s program for the U.S. Navy has provided insights and strategies that have resulted in substantial savings.

 “The problem is that government acquisition professionals, as a group, do not understand where the leverage comes from dealing with a private-sector firm,” Connolly said.
 “What we are telling them is, ‘If you want the upper hand in a negotiation, this is the place to look.’”

-The defense industry also contributes to these programs by sending executives to participate in panel discussions and offer industry perspectives, Lawrence said.
-Participants include Raytheon, Huntington Ingalls, Leidos, Boeing Defense, and General Dynamics Electric Boat.
+The defense industry also contributes to these programs by sending executives to participate in panel discussions and offer industry perspectives, Lawrence added.
+Participants include Raytheon, BAE, Huntington Ingalls, Leidos, Boeing Defense, General Dynamics, and Lockheed Martin.

 Learn more about our government and defense sector offerings here.